Housing standards and enforcement

-The Housing and Planning Act 2016 provides Local Housing Authorities an alternative enforcement option for non-compliance with certain Housing Act 2004 offences rather than taking a prosecution in Court.
+The Housing and Planning Act 2016 provides local housing authorities an alternative enforcement option for non-compliance with certain Housing Act 2004 offences rather than taking a prosecution in court.
 This is with a Civil Penalty Fine.
 The provisions do not replace the option for prosecution, and it is expected that a prosecution would still be taken in the most serious of cases or for repeat offenders.
-West Suffolk has a Civil Sanctions Policy which sets out the framework within which decisions will normally be made with regard to issuing Civil Penalties and to applying for a Rent Repayment Order in relevant cases.
+West Suffolk has a Civil Sanctions Policy which sets out the framework within which decisions will normally be made with regard to issuing civil penalties and to applying for a Rent Repayment Order in relevant cases.
 Each case will be dealt with on its own merits, having regard to its particular circumstances.
-This policy is supplementary to the Council’s overarching Enforcement Policy.
+This policy is supplementary to the council’s overarching Enforcement Policy.
+You can also view the Civil Penalty Guidance published by the Government.

 All privately rented properties have to obtain a gas safety certificate for appliances on a yearly basis.
 Please visit Gas Safe Register for further information.